mfauzaan/stripe-webview-demo-RN-/README.md

 📱 | **Responsive design**.
 The checkout experience works on all screen sizes.
 Apple Pay works on Safari for iPhone and iPad if the Wallet is enabled, and Payment Request works on Chrome for Android.
 📦 | **No datastore required.** Products, and SKUs are stored using the [Stripe API](https://stripe.com/docs/api/products), which you can replace with your own database to keep track of products and inventory.

-## Payments Integration

-The frontend code for the demo is in the `public/` directory.

-The core logic of the Stripe integration is mostly contained within two files:

-1.  [`public/javascripts/payments.js`](public/javascripts/payments.js) creates the payment experience on the frontend using Stripe Elements.
-2.  [`server/node/routes.js`](server/node/routes.js) defines the routes on the backend that create Stripe charges and receive webhook events.

 ### Card Payments with Stripe Elements

 [Stripe Elements](https://stripe.com/docs/elements) let you quickly support cards, Apple Pay, Google Pay, and the new Payment Request API.